 Today’s coffee machines usually have certain features that come standard.
 You’ll see an auto-off selection for safety reasons.
 After the brewer is idle for a predetermined time, it shuts itself off.
 This saves on your power bill but also prevents damage caused by an overheating coffee maker.

-Most machines also have a programmable clock that you can set to start your coffee at the prime time for your brewing needs.
-Some of these step-up their selling point by allowing you to pre-program the strength and size of coffee you prefer, too.
+Most machines also have a programmable clock that you can set to start your coffee at prime time for your brewing needs.
+Some of these step up their selling point by allowing you to pre-program the strength and size of the type of coffee you prefer, too.

 Beyond those commonalities, every coffee machine becomes unique.
 Manufacturers understand that to a true coffee lover, making their daily cup is an art, not a routine.
 Because of this, you have hundreds of features mixed and matched in any given machine, like the popular and necessary coffee grinder.

 Between grinders, extra features, and different coffee results, you end up with an almost overwhelming choice to make.
 How do you know which one to buy when there are so many possibilities?

 We’ve broken down the competition for you to give you the top nine coffee makers, including grinders, for your home use.

 Grinders have become as essential a feature as the auto-off and program options.
 These wonders of the coffee revolution come in two types — blade and burr — and it’s important that you know which one you prefer.

 Blade grinders are like food processors in that they have sharp blades that spin, slice, and cup grind your coffee beans into fine silt.
 The pro is that these are typically cheaper, but the con is that they don’t produce the same result every time.

 Burr grinders, instead of slicing, crush your coffee beans at a low level of heat.
 Instead of a fast spin and slice, they take their time.
 This care ensures a coffee that is consistently less bitter or burnt.
 Burr grinders are pricier, but the result is a higher quality end product.